mathialo/bython/INTRODUCTION.md

 ## 1.2 - Keeping generated Python files
 Bython works by first translating your Bython files to regular Python, and then use Python to run it.
-After running, the created Pythohn files are deleted.
+After running, the created Python files are deleted.
 If you want to keep the created files after running, use the `-k` (k for 'keep') flag:
 ``` bash
 bython -k test.by
 ```